 - Will courses be repeated?
-Yesod courses will be repeated each year.
-Conversation courses may occasionally be repeated based on factors such as curriculum priorities, teacher availability, and popular demand.
+Yesod courses will be repeated each year or every other year.
+Ikarim courses may occasionally be repeated based on factors such as curriculum priorities, teacher availability, and popular demand.

 - How do I register for courses?
 Register online here.

 You may also register by calling (415) 751-2541 x 162.